kidscancode/godot_recipes/src/content/2D/enter_exit_screen.md

 #### Example 2

 We have an enemy that performs some actions, such as moving along a path or playing an animation.
 On a large map with many enemies, only a few of them will be onscreen at the same time.
-We can disable the enemy's actions while it's offscreen using `VisibilityNotifier2D`.
+We can disable the enemy's actions while it's offscreen using {{< gd-icon VisibilityNotifier2D >}}`VisibilityNotifier2D`.

 Partial code: